foundry-vtt-community/wiki.js/setup/hosting/cloudflare-r2.md

 ### Create CORS policy
 We need a CORS policy so that our users can load from our bucket that is hosted on a different subdomain.

 Create a CORS policy under the R2 bucket settings under CORS Policy -> Add CORS Policy.
-You can replace the template there with the follow policy and then click save.
+You can replace the template there with the following policy and then click save.
 ```
 [
   {